SGSMI.ORG

 ATTENDED SCHOOL: Yes ABLE TO READ: Yes ABLE TO WRITE: Yes

-now under jurisdiction of
+and under the jurisdiction of

-Holy Cross Children's Services.
+the Holy Cross Children's Services.

 They can be reached at: